 3. You will learn how and why building a strong business foundation will help you sell many more books.

 These ten steps will help you painlessly jump-start your new self-publishing business.
-Although most of these steps are not difficult to accomplish, I believe that they will help you quickly lay the foundation for a successful first book.
+Although most of these steps aren’t difficult to accomplish, I believe that they’ll help you quickly lay the foundation for a successful first book.

 — Chris Well (@BuildYourBrandA) August 13, 2016